All Episodes

 Most of your audience is female.

-Uh I guess it sounds old fashioned, but I don't think it is in practice.
+I guess it sounds old-fashioned, but I don't think it is in practice.

-Uh Ms. Wallace is part of a group of female producers who have risen through the ranks of network news in recent uh.
+Ms. Wallace is part of a group of female producers who have risen through the ranks of network news in recent years.

-Uh for example, all three of Good Morning America's senior level recruits in the last six months have been women, two of them replacing men.
+For example, all three of Good Morning America's senior-level recruits in the last six months have been women, two of them replacing men.

-Last year, NBC brought in A.B.
-Rosenblum, a former producer for Maury Povich, and a veteran of women's chat shows to generate female-friendly feature segment ideas, according to NBC sources.
+Last year, NBC brought in Amy Rosenblum, a former producer for Maury Povich and a veteran of women's chat shows to generate female-friendly feature segment ideas, according to NBC sources.

-I'm looking for males to counter the female population, said Susan Zarinsky, the executive producer of 48 hours.
+I'm looking for males to counter the female population, said Susan Zarinski, the executive producer of 48 Hours.

 Men are becoming a minority in the world of production.

-I don't even know how this evolution's occurred, but the number of talented women now in the field is enormous.
+I don't even know how this evolution has occurred, but the number of talented women now in the field is enormous.

-Well, we of course we don't know how it occurred, Susan.
+Well, we don't know how it occurred, Susan.

 You were at the lead edge of it.

-Why why is it you think fewer men are going to college?
+Why is it you think fewer men are going to college?

-Who wants to go participate in a female curriculum, have take home ec, have it be called somebody something else, uh, and and put up with the daily insults that men are going to get in uh in that climate.
+Who wants to go participate in a female curriculum, have to take home ec, have it be called something else, and put up with the daily insults that men are going to get in that climate.

-Leading the networks in the quest for double X chromosomes, NBC recently spent six hundred million dollars to purchase iVillage, an online women's community that has fifteen million unique visitors a month.
+Leading the networks in the quest for double X chromosomes, NBC recently spent $600 million to purchase iVillage, an online women's community that has 15 million unique visitors a month.

 Calling this a major announcement, NBC Universal President Jeff Zucker told an auditorium full of advertising executives that these users fell squarely in his network's audience, the Today Show's audience in particular.